 Click here for more of our latest press!

 Our next performance is July 21 when we perform at the Rhythm & Rhymes Jazz Festival in Southfield, MI.
 And we just added another gig on July 22 when we open again for the great Edgar Winter in Riverhead, L.I., NY.

 August is a big month for us, including our first two European festivals.

 On Aug.
 8/9 we will be headlining twice at the Silda Jazz Festival in Haugesund,Norway.
 We then travel to Serbia to perform at the Nisville Jazz Festival in Nis, Serbia on August 11.
 On Aug.
-24 we will headline a concert at the Mayo Performing Arts Center in Morristown, NJ followed on Aug.
+24 we will headline a free concert at the Mayo Performing Arts Center in Morristown, NJ followed on Aug.
 26 by a performance at the Shoreline Jazz Festival in Muskegon, MI.

 On Sept.
-13 we will headline at the Jazz, Funk & Blues festival in Ridgefield, CT.
+13 we will headline at the Jazz, Funk & Blues Festival in Ridgefield, CT.